Freenove/Freenove_Omni_Wheel_Car_Kit_for_Raspberry_Pi_Pico/docs/source/fnk0097/codes/four_wheel/2_Uploading_First_Sketch_(LED_Blink).rst

 .. note::

-   1. :red:`At the first use of Arduino to upload sketch for Pico (W), you need to select a port on the UF2 board.
+   :red:`1.
+At the first use of Arduino to upload sketch for Pico (W), you need to select a port on the UF2 board.
 After that, each time before uploading sketch, please check whether the port has bed selected; otherwise, the downloading may fail.`

-   2. :red:`Sometimes, Pico (W) may lose firmware due to the code and fail to work.
+   :red:`2.
+Sometimes, Pico (W) may lose firmware due to the code and fail to work.
 At this point, you can upload firmware for Pico (W) as mentioned above.`

-   3. :red:`Please note that after uploading the first code to Pico, the port UF2_Board will disappear and Pico will create a virtual serial port.
+   :red:`3.
+Please note that after uploading the first code to Pico, the port UF2_Board will disappear and Pico will create a virtual serial port.
 Taking Windows system as an example, as shown in the figure above, a port named COMx shows up.
 Here, x represents a number.
 The value of x may vary among different computers.`